 While visiting the Netherlands you might find yourself on a bike to get around the city.
 It's a popular mode of transportation used by tourist and locals alike and it's cheaper and sometimes even faster than public transport.
 With a vast network of superhighways that link major Dutch cities, it's no wonder cycling is such a popular sport and everyday experience of many locals in the country.
-While cycling the bike-friendly country, you might want to consider escorted cycling holidays in Netherlands.
+While cycling a bike-friendly country, you might want to consider escorted cycling holidays in the Netherlands.
 Here are a few tips and some awesome trails to try out during your time here.

 “Het Groentje” or The Little Green One is the name of this trail and the name says it all.
 Along the path you will see green grass and go over a bright green bridge on this 16 kilometer bike ride.
 It a cycle path that goes from Nijmegen to Arnhem.

 The De Bilt to Utrecht Cycle Route is a short 5 kilometers and is easy for anyone to complete.
 There is a 8 kilometer route from Tilburg to Oisterwijk for a high quality intercity route for avid cyclers.

 The upgraded road from the old road from Vlijmen to ‘s-Hertogenbosch is a nice quite trail.
 There are no more cars on this road because of the new motorway so there is plenty of room for cyclist to enjoy the 4 kilometers of trails, 2 kilometers of which are in the Hertogenbosch territory.